smithy-lang/smithy-rs/design/src/server/middleware.md

 ### B. Route Middleware

 A _single_ layer can be applied to _all_ routes inside the `Router`.
-This exists as a method on the output of the service builder.
+This exists as a method on the `PokemonServiceConfig` builder object, which is passed into the service builder.

 ```rust,no_run
 # extern crate tower;